BaseShake (BASESHAKE) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 BaseShake Historical Price

-According to the latest data gathered on BaseShake live price page, the current price of BaseShake is 0.001153USD.
+According to the latest data gathered on BaseShake live price page, the current price of BaseShake is 0.001206USD.
 The circulating supply of BaseShake(BASESHAKE) is

 In the past 24 hours, BaseShake has shown a price movement of